How to integrate Instantly MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Instantly to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Instantly agent that can create a new cold email campaign, add a new lead to my campaign, check unread emails in my inbox, run an inbox placement test for gmail through natural language commands.
+By the end, you'll have a working Instantly agent that can create a new cold email campaign, add a new lead to your campaign, check unread emails in your inbox through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Instantly account through Composio's Instantly MCP server.